sumimakito/Decompiled-Chongcai/README.md

 This repository keeps a copy of the decompiled applications developed by the SO-CALLED company "ChongCai", which "founded" by a group of childish guys.

 A founder of Chongcai said they developed these applications on their own.

-Looking at the package name, we can easily infer that they have used an automatic tool to generate those applications.
+But looking at the package name, we can easily infer that they have used an automatic tool to generate those applications.

 Yeah, I'm serious.
 It is GENERATING, not DEVELOPING.